Dfredude/cpp-primer/chapter-02/README.md

-# Chapter 1 - Getting started
+# Chapter 2 - Variables & Basic Types
 > These README files in each chapter contain non executable-neccesary and/or extra information.

 ## 2.1 | What are the differences between int. long, long long and short?